-In part 1 of this 2 part Getting Started with Spatial Mic tutorial series, you will learn how to quickly begin recording audio with Spatial Mic and Reaper.
-For simplicity, we will be using the included USB cable to provide audio streaming, power and control between a host computer and Spatial Mic.
+In part 1 of this 2 part Getting Started with Spatial Mic USB tutorial series, you will learn how to quickly begin recording audio with Spatial Mic USB and Reaper.
+We will be using the included USB cable to provide audio streaming, power and control between a host computer and Spatial Mic.
 In addition, this guide assumes you will be listening on headphones using stereo binaural decoding.

-Before we connect Spatial Mic and start recording, we need to download and install a suitable USB driver*, Digital Audio Workstation (DAW), plugins and control App for Spatial Mic.
+Before we connect Spatial Mic USB and start recording, we need to download and install a suitable USB driver*, Digital Audio Workstation (DAW), plugins and control App for Spatial Mic USB.

 - Install the 64-bit version of Reaper for your operating system: https://www.reaper.fm/

 - Head over to the Voyage Audio Downloads page and download the Spatial Mic Converter plugin and Spatial Mic Control app for your operating system.

 - For Reaper to find the Spatial Mic Converter plugin, it needs to be in the VST3 search path.
 You may define your own search path, or use one already defined in Reaper preferences.
 Check out the numerous posts on the Reaper forum, or take a look at section 1.15 Enabling VST Plug-ins in the Reaper User Guide.

 - Spatial Mic Control app is stand-alone and does not come with an installer.
 Simply move this application to a place on your computer for storage and run the application to take control of Spatial Mic USB.

 - Once audio is encoded with the Spatial Mic Converter plugin, we need a way to decode the audio for playback.
 There are many ways and options available for this step, however a simple way to get started is to download the free Open-Source IEM Plug-in Suite and use the BinauralDecode plugin.